s00ar/microcuotas-form/README.md

 ### `pages`

-** Admin.js **
-This is the main dashboard for the admin user.
-The idea is that the user can use this dashboard to get the list of users who submited the form.

 ** ClientForm.jsx **
 Main form where loan seeker users will fill their contact information and all the documents requiered to fulfill their requested loans.